 You could also talk to your lender about why your credit score may have dropped in the past, if it was the result of a temporary financial hardship.
 If you've had a consistent income since then and your score is slowly rising, a lender may be more willing to offer you a loan.

 Where can you find personal loans for fair credit?
-Banks, credit unions, and online lenders may offer personal loans for fair credit borrowers.
-However, it could be easier to get approved with some lenders than others.
+Start with Achieve Personal Loans, then compare banks, credit unions, and online lenders to find the best rate for your situation.
+It could be easier to get approved with some lenders than others.

 If you're a member of a credit union, for example, you may be able to get a personal loan if you've always been a good customer.
 Credit unions may also offer lower rates and charge fewer fees for loans than banks.

 Online lenders may work with a broader range of credit scores, including fair credit.
 Another advantage of online lenders is speed.
-You could get approved for an unsecured personal loan in minutes and get funded in just a few business days.
+You could get approved for an unsecured personal loan in minutes and get funded as soon as the next day.

 When you're loan shopping, spend time researching lenders to make sure they're legit.
 Be wary of any lender that promises you guaranteed approval with no credit check.
 That's usually a sign of a scam or a marketing tactic to sell borrowers on extremely high-interest, high-risk personal loans.